SR Class 4-SUB: 4-SUB Units

 In 1939, following the appointment of Oliver Bulleid as Chief Mechanical Engineer, the SR announced a new welded steel 4-car suburban unit with curved sides, seating six passengers across rather than the normal five.
 The prototype unit, 4101, was not completed until 1941 due to the advent of the Second World War.
 As built, this had composite (both First Class and Third Class) seating accommodation in one trailer car and domed cab roofs, but because first-class accommodation in the London suburban area was withdrawn in October 1941, the six first-class compartments were declassified to third-class before the unit was placed in service.
 A further nine units were built in 1944-5 with Third Class accommodation only.
 Twenty units were introduced from 1946 with a vertical, ‘slab’ front end, and Third Class accommodation only.
 The underframes were built at Lancing Carriage Works and the bodies at Eastleigh Works.

-Rebuilt 4Sub Motor Car with ‘torpedo’ style front.
+Rebuilt 4-SUB Motor Car with ‘torpedo’ style front.

-As mentioned above, between 1942 and 1948 many 3-Car Suburban Sets were rebuilt and enhanced by the addition of a new 'Augmentation' trailer car to create 4-Sub units.
+As mentioned above, between 1942 and 1948 many 3-Car Suburban Sets were rebuilt and enhanced by the addition of a new 'Augmentation' trailer car to create 4-SUB units.
 This was done by inserting new steel trailers rather than one of the existing trailer cars.
 The rebuilt units were renumbered between 4131 and 4249.

-BR(S) continued to introduce 4-Sub units, both new and converted from existing units, until 1951.
+BR(S) continued to introduce 4-SUB units, both new and converted from existing units, until 1951.